 It's up to you to decide what you want to obtain - a new skin, a rare avatar, a cool border or simply as many resources as possible to craft cards or their premium versions.
 You can slowly progress through the three by unlocking reward nodes.

 Every node grants different rewards such as Ore, meteorite powder, scraps or kegs.
 Unlocking all nodes in a tree unlocks the special reward from that tree, usually a very rare avatar or border.
+You can check out this spreadsheet for a detailed calculation of the reward trees.

 Story nodes cost 5 reward points and unlock parts of the story that can be found within every reward tree.
 Additionally, each lore node you unlock increases the Ore reward from the next one.